-We talked to Even Frydenberg, CEO Zaplox a global provider of mobile key services for hotels.
-This is what he said:
+Even Frydenberg, CEO Zaplox tells us how the global provider offers mobile key services to hotels.

 First of all, how are you and your family doing in these COVID-19 times?